The 20 Best Troyer Syndrome Doctors in Germany

 Tuebingen, BW, DE

-Tobias Haack practices in Tuebingen, Germany.
+Tobias Haack practices practicing medicine in Tuebingen, Germany.
 Mr. Haack is rated as an Advanced expert by MediFind in the treatment of Troyer Syndrome.
-His top areas of expertise are Lactic Acidosis, Hypotonia, Spasticity, Drug Induced Dyskinesia, and Gastrostomy.
+He is also highly rated in 71 other conditions, according to our data.
+His clinical expertise encompasses Lactic Acidosis, Spasticity, Hypotonia, Drug Induced Dyskinesia, and Gastrostomy.

 Advanced in Troyer Syndrome